nanomq/nanomq/docs/en_US/installation/build-options.md

 ### Gateway Tool

-The gateway tool, which provides ZeroMQ gateway functionality, isn't built by default.
+The gateway tool, for example, ZeroMQ, isn't built by default.
 For example, to enable the ZMQ gateway, use the `-DBUILD_ZMQ_GATEWAY=ON` flag:

 ```
 bashCopy code